 When we are filled with wisdom, understanding, knowledge, and the fear of God we are not going to lie, steal, behave immorally, murder, or engage in any other unrighteous practice.

 When these seven anointings are on us we will practice the deeds of righteousness and holiness listed in the commands of the Lord Jesus and His Apostles.
 We will be able to rise above hatred, lying, stealing, and moral impurity.
 We will love God with all our heart and our neighbor as ourselves.

 Such behavior will be true of every member of the Royal Priesthood, and their testimony will influence the people who are saved to the new world of righteousness.

 God has chosen these seven aspects of His Divine Nature to be revealed in those people whom He has saved by grace.
 The saved individuals were chosen from the beginning of the world, and their behavior also has been selected from the beginning of the world.

-When God issued the awful fiat, "Let us make man in Our image, in Our likeness," God began a program that will continue past the thousand-year Kingdom Age; past the final resurrection, past the new sky and earth, and into the endless ages of ages.
+When God issued the awe-inspiring fiat, “Let us make man in Our image, in Our likeness,” God began a program that will continue past the thousand-year Kingdom Age; past the final resurrection, past the new sky and earth, and into the endless ages of ages.